Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 • cotton balls or napkins;

-• saline or hydrogen peroxide 3%.
+• saline solution or hydrogen peroxide 3%.

-If the procedure is successful, it is necessary to gently wipe the auricle from the liquid with a cotton swab.
+If the procedure is successful, you must carefully wipe the liquid from the auricle with a cotton swab.

-Prevention of the formation of sulfur plugs
+Preventing the formation of wax plugs

 Average